 Think of "Chanel" and you immediately think of the colors: black / white, beige, the Breton stripe, a touch of red and of course beautiful but sober Bouclé fabrics and tweeds.
 The clothing is sleek, Haute couture, beautifully shaped and perfectly finished.

 The Chanel-jacket can best be described as square yet beautifully shaped, made of Bouclé fabrics or (Summer)-tweeds, with many fringes, bindings and striking buttons with the logo in it.
-Furthermore, we all immediately think of many pearls, jewelry with the logo in it and of course the famous quilted leather handbag with a long chain as handle or shoulder strap.
+Furthermore, we think of many pearls, jewelry with the logo in it and of course the famous quilted leather handbag with a long chain as handle or shoulder strap.

 But the Chanel style is a little more difficult to define these days.
 Haute couture and quality remain the key element, the logo is often also in sight, but otherwise it is just like anyone else's fashion house subject to the spirit of the time.
 A continuous renewal takes place whereby new generations, new customers are attracted to the brand.
 On the other hand, of course, they also try to retain regular customers and fans by continuing the timeless clothing and designs.